 - The organic acids from grapes beat cavities.

-- The risk of heart diseases increases during pregnancy; grapes contain a component called polyphenol, which helps beat heart disease.
+- The risk of heart disease increases during pregnancy; grapes contain a component called polyphenol, which helps beat heart disease.

 Benefits for the Baby

-Grapes are beneficial not only for expecting mothers but for the babies as well.
+Grapes are beneficial not only for expecting mothers but for babies as well.